Giant Queenfish, Scomberoides commersonnianus Lacépède 1801

 Summary:

-A queenfish with a single row of 5-6 large dark silvery spots or blotches touching or above the lateral line, a large mouth extending beyond the rear margin of the eye, and no dark tip on the dorsal-fin lobe.
+A queenfish with a single row of 5-6 large dark silvery spots or blotches touching or above the lateral line, a large mouth extending well beyond the eye, and no dark tip on the dorsal-fin lobe.

 Cite this page as: